How to buy stocks and shares in the UK

 When the business does well and profits are good, these shares become more valuable as more investors will want to buy them.

-If shareholders decide to sell their stake, they will likely do so at a higher price than they bought the shares for.
+If shareholders decide to sell their stake, they will likely do so at a higher price than they paid for the shares.

 However, should a business underperform, these shares will depreciate in value, meaning investors could lose their money.